Line 115 - Other pensions and superannuation

-You may also be able to make a joint election with your spouse or common-law partner to split your pension, superannuation, annuity, PRPP, RRIF (including life income fund) and SPP payments you reported on line 115 if both of the following apply:
+You may also be able to make a joint election with your spouse or common-law partner to split your pension, annuity, PRPP, RRIF (including life income fund) and SPP payments you reported on line 115 if both of the following apply:

 To make this election, you and your spouse or common law partner must complete Form T1032, Joint Election to Split Pension Income.

-If you elected to split your pension, superannuation, annuity, PRPP, RRIF (including life income fund) payments, and SPP payments with your spouse or common-law partner, you (the pensioner) must still report the full amount on line 115, but you can claim a deduction for the elected split-pension amount.
+If you elected to split your pension, superannuation, annuity, PRPP, RRIF (including life income fund) payments, and SPP payments with your spouse or common-law partner, you (the transferring spouse or common-law partner) must still report the full amount on line 115, but you can claim a deduction for the elected split-pension amount.
 See line 210.

 If you receive a lump-sum payment, see line 130.